broughtj/Ecn5330/software.md

 * [Multimarkdown](http://fletcherpenney.net/multimarkdown/ "MultiMarkdown") An enhanced version of Markdown.
 * [reStructuredText](http://docutils.sourceforge.net/rst.html "reStructuredText") An easy-to-read, what-you-see-is-what-you-get plaintext markup syntax and parser system

-***The use of traditional word processing software, such as Microsoft Word or OpenOffice is not permitted in Bios 8366.***
+***The use of traditional word processing software, such as Microsoft Word or OpenOffice is not permitted in Economics 5330.***